CZX123/hc-garden/README.md

 	- Require careful organisation of the Navigator stack

 ### Other Screens
-- HistoryScreen
+- ~~HistoryScreen~~
-- Introduction, CommitteeMessage, Acknowledgements, References
+- ~~Introduction, CommitteeMessage, Acknowledgements, References~~

+### Map
+- Going to location from EntityDetailsPage should also focus on the marker (need wait for package update)
+- Marker window should also contain image (need wait for package update)
+- Highlight buildings on map, correct colour selection

 ## Bugs

 ### High Priority

+- ScrollController bug when switching between entity list and details page after searching
-- Map Widget frequently gets stuck
+- ~~Map Widget frequently gets stuck~~ _Not solveable_

 ### Medium Priority